 Sales climbed steadily each year through 1974 — the Gremlin’s peak, with 171,128 sold.
 Along the way, there were a number of minor styling revisions and some jazzy trim packages, notably the X package (side stripes, slotted wheels, and some other trim) and the Levi’s Edition, which gave the seats upholstery that looked like blue denim, complete with Levi’s brass studs, yellow-orange stitching, and tags.

 In 1977, the Gremlin received a new engine option: a Volkswagen-designed 121 cu. in.
 (1,984 cc) four.
-This was a derivative of the Volkswagen-Audi EA831 engine, also found in the Porsche 924, albeit with a two-throat Holley-Weber carburetor rather than the Porsche’s Bosch K-Jetronic mechanical fuel injection.
-AMC paid $60 million for license rights and tooling to build the engine itself in a plant in Richmond, Indiana.
+This was a derivative of the Volkswagen-Audi EA831 engine, also found in some contemporary Audis and the Porsche 924, albeit with a two-throat Holley-Weber carburetor rather than the Porsche’s Bosch K-Jetronic mechanical fuel injection.
+AMC bought some engines from Volkswagen Group, but also paid some $60 million for manufacturing rights and tooling to build the four in-house at a plant in Richmond, Indiana.

-The four had only 80 hp (60 kW), but it reduced the Gremlin’s weight by nearly 200 lb (90 kg), so performance was not quite as dire as you might expect.
-In May 1977, Car and Driver clocked a four-speed 1977 AMC Gremlin X with the four-cylinder engine from 0-60 mph (0-97 km/h) in 15.3 seconds, reaching a top speed of 91 mph (146 km/h); subjectively, they also found the four more pleasant than the Gremlin’s big six.
-Buyers were evidently not convinced and the four accounted for fewer than one in three Gremlin sales.
+The OHC four had only 80 hp (60 kW) and 105 lb-ft (142 N-m) of torque), but it reduced the Gremlin’s weight by nearly 200 lb (90 kg), so performance was not quite as dire as you might expect.
+Car and Driver clocked a four-speed 1977 AMC Gremlin X with the four-cylinder engine from 0-60 mph (0-97 km/h) in 15.3 seconds, reaching a top speed of 91 mph (146 km/h); both were acceptable figures for a late-seventies smog-controlled economy car.
+The four was naturally much more economical than the six and somewhat better isolated to boot.
+However, buyers were evidently not convinced and the four accounted for fewer than one in three Gremlin sales.

 Gremlin sales had dropped steadily since 1974, a reflection of its dated styling, mediocre packaging, and a host of more sophisticated competitors, like the Volkswagen Rabbit (nee Golf), Honda Accord, and Ford Fiesta.
 In 1978, the Gremlin’s final year, sales were only 22,104.
 Nonetheless, AMC recycled the Gremlin’s mechanical package in 1979 for the slightly more conventional-looking AMC Spirit, which lingered through 1983.
 Total Gremlin sales were 674,492, plus 191,785 Spirits.
 That wasn’t much by GM standards, but it was respectable for a manufacturer with American’s limited resources.